Andreas242/pwa_02/README.md

 ngrok http 127.0.0.1:xxxx

 What to do!

 Task 1)

 Make the website at … to a PWA ie, reach close to 100 on PWA in Lighthouse.
 - Either just open Lighthouse and get cracking or use the links on the webpage to get more information.
+You need to fix some things to make it look ok in a mobile web browser.

 I’ve added some code that is constantly in flux to be able to ”Add 2 Home Screen”.
 This will probably change somewhat again next month.
 I’m not sure how this works on IOS so, please let me know!